Connax-Oy/BLEAM-Android-SDK/README.md

 ## Permissions

 Without these permissions library **won't work at all**

+You can either request them by yourself or call SDK Splashscreen

+### Request by yourself

 - You need grant fine location permission for library to work:
 ```xml